umbraco/UmbracoDocs/Fundamentals/Data/Defining-content/index-v8.md

 ### Properties

 Each field on a Document Type is called a property.
-A property is given a name, an alias (used to output the properties contained in a template), and an editor.
+The property is given a name, an alias (used to output the properties contained in a template), and an editor.
 The editor determines what type of data the property will store and the input method.
-There is a wide range of property editors available out-of-the box (Textstring, Richtext, Media Picker, and so forth) and you can customize additional editors.
+There is a wide range of default property editors available (Textstring, Richtext, Media Picker, and so forth) and you can customize additional editors.

 Some editors require configuration, a configured editor is saved as a Data Type and can be re-used for multiple properties and document types.
 These can be seen in the __Settings__ section under __Data Types__.